SchumacherFM/blog-cs/content/projects/2016-02-26-mailout-caddyserver-email-smtp.md

 - Optional server side logging of sent emails.
 Logging after PGP encryption.

 Due to the REST API you can use any other programming language to post your form data to the mailout endpoint.

+*PGP:* Note on sensitive information leakage when using PGP with multiple email message receivers: For each email address in the to, cc and bcc field you must add a public PGP key, if not, emails to recipients without a public key won't be encrypted.
+For all email addresses with a PGP key, the mailout middleware will send a separated email encrypted with the key of the receiver.

 ## Can I test it?